kukuu/integration/cybersecurity.md

 - Best Practices for Securing Systems and Data:

 i.
-Regularly update software and applications to patch vulnerabilities. ii.
-Implement strong authentication mechanisms (password policies, multi-factor authentication). iii.
-Use encryption to protect data at rest and in transit. iv.
+Regularly update software and applications to patch vulnerabilities.

+ii.
+Implement strong authentication mechanisms (password policies,SSO,  multi-factor authentication).

+iii.
+Use encryption to protect data at rest and in transit.

+iv.
 Implement network security measures (firewalls, Certificates/SSL, intrusion detection/prevention systems).

 v.
-Conduct regular security audits and assessments. vi.
+Conduct regular security audits and assessments.

+vi.
 Ethical Hacking and Penetration Testing: Ethical hacking involves intentionally testing systems, networks, and applications for vulnerabilities.
 Penetration testing is a controlled and systematic approach to identify weaknesses in a system's defenses.
 Ethical hackers aim to discover vulnerabilities before malicious attackers do, helping organizations enhance their security posture.

 ## Key Concepts: